fabricekabongo/loggerhead/README.md

 ## Writing
 You will need to connect to port 19999 to write data to the database.

+*try using short names for the namespace and id, as I use golang maps to store the data* and the maps are faster with short strings as keys.

 ## SAVE
 ```shell
 telnet localhost 19999